Sarah Parker ~ Northland

 Chris Henderson (Atmabhava) ~ Wellington

 Atmabhava came to yoga because of health reasons and the practical and scientific methods of the Anahata integral yoga style immediately made a strong impression on him.
 He spent 10 years living the yogic lifestyle and teaching yoga, meditation and chanting at Anahata Yoga Retreat.
-Now resident in Wellington, Atmabhava works therapeutically in Rimutaka prison and mental health sectors as continuing to share on a variety different topics in workshops and weekend retreats around New Zealand.
 He is a living example of how health can be transformed through yoga and shares his interests in Yogic Lifestyle, Diet & Nutrition, Pranayama, Meditation and Mantra & Kirtan.
 Atmabhava is also an experienced adventure guide with a background in ecology; he blends the techniques of yoga with the beauty of the outdoors to inspire connection with our internal nature

 Phone: 021 2460391